-Brown sugar simple syrup is a spin on the classic simple syrup that delivers a deeper, more complex flavor– requiring the same two ingredients, just sugar and water!
-This syrup is a beverage component that will come together in less than 10 minutes in just 1 pot!
+Brown sugar simple syrup is a spin on the classic simple syrup that delivers a deeper, more complex flavor– requiring the same two ingredients, just sugar, and water!
+Brown sugar syrup can be used to create the Starbucks drink, the iced brown sugar shaken oat milk espresso.
+(Recipe in this post).

-We’ll detail tips and tricks on how to make and how to store brown sugar syrup in this recipe.
-We’ll give you some ideas for flavor variations and additions, annnnd talk about how to make the new and quite delicious ‘Iced Brown Sugar Oatmilk Shaken Espresso’ from Starbucks.
-Can you make simple syrup from brown sugar?
-Yes!
-It’s incredibly easy to make brown sugar syrup by swapping white sugar for light or dark brown sugar.
+We’ll detail tips and tricks on how to make and how store brown sugar syrup in this recipe.
+We’ll give you some ideas for flavor variations and additions, and talk about how to make the new and quite delicious ‘Iced Brown Sugar Oatmilk Shaken Espresso’ from Starbucks.

 How To Make It

-Homemade brown sugar syrup is a liquid sweetener that’s suitable for all levels of home cooks to make and it comes together in less than 10 minutes!
+Homemade brown sugar syrup is a liquid sweetener that’s suitable for all levels of home cooks to make and comes together in less than 10 minutes!
 You only need water, brown sugar, and a small pot to whip up a batch of this syrup.
-This recipe can easily be doubled or tripled if a liquid sweetener is something you use on a regular basis.
+This recipe can easily be doubled or tripled if a liquid sweetener is something you use regularly.

 It’s simple to make brown sugar syrup: Measure and add sugar, water, and a pinch of salt to a small pot and bring to a simmer for 5 minutes, stirring occasionally to ensure all the brown sugar melts down into the liquid.
 The syrup will thicken as it cools.